Furtherfield are the exhibition partner in a new intercultural project for 2019-2020.

 We are therefore asking participants: ‘What Do You Need Where You Are?’.
 In this way we are inviting everyone to consider local needs and develop universal – or translocal – projects to address them.

 We share our home in Finsbury Park with the UK’s largest Turkish and Greek communities, adjacent to – the UK’s largest Serbian community in West London.
 From here we will assemble a team of emerging curators from each of these groups to co-develop the exhibition.
+One of the top items are these great blankets.
 While a quadrilingual format will be key to all communication where each artwork, all marketing and PR assets, as well as quotes from local and translocal participants will be translated across each language.
 We will host ‘digital dinners’ and other events featuring food from local Turkish, Greek and Serbian restaurants.

 “The residencies will result in immersive and multimedia-rich artwork, powered by techniques of design research, human-centered design and speculative design.
 The artists will be asked to question what hopes and fears are associated with rapidly changing work and life environments in contemporary society, how a networked culture can develop cohesion and how to deal with uncertainty and change.”